Location: Mount Temple, Moate, Co. Westmeath

 Farm size: 58ha

-Irvine purchased his first batch of dairy calves in 2012.
-Previous to this he had 10-12 suckler cows and buying in 35 weanlings each year and bringing all to slaughter.
-Since then he has sold out his suckler cows in order to expand his calf
+Irvine purchased his first batch of dairy-beef calves in 2012.
+Previous to this he had 10-12 suckler cows and was buying in 35 weanlings annually; all animals were brought to slaughter.
+Since then, he has sold out his suckler cows in order to expand his calf-to-beef enterprise.

-In spring of 2018, 90 calves were bought.
-The majority of the calves on the farm are Aberdeen Angus or Hereford with a small number of Friesian bull calves.
+In the spring of 2018, 90 calves were bought.
+The majority of the calves on the farm were Aberdeen Angus or Hereford, with a small number of Friesian males.
+In more recent times, Irvine has moved to purchase predominantly Friesian bull calves from a small number of source herds.

-He as installed an automatic milk feeder with feeding two stations on the farm which greatly cuts down on the labour involved in rearing these calves.
-Sons Mathew and Evan help out at weekends and evenings with the calves while his father Pat is on farm helping out most days.
+He has installed an automatic milk feeder with two feeding stations on the farm, which greatly cuts down on the labour involved in rearing these calves.
+Sons Mathew and Evan help out at weekends and evenings with the calves, while his father Pat is on farm helping out most days.